• Home

 • Cargo pants - these are a great help in the field.
 The pockets are highly useful for holding gear and accessories and keeping them handy while you're in the field.

 • Waterproof Clothing - we do not stop shooting just because it is raining.
 You will need some sort of means of staying dry - and so will your camera.
 The best waterproof clothing is a waterproof jacket or jacket shell with a waterproof hood.
-Umbrellas can work but are cumbersome when dealing with photography equipment.

 I'm scared I will be the only one there who isn't an expert in photography.

 Absolutely not!
 Wait, let's reinforce that.....ABSOLUTELY NOT!!
 You will find every skill level present on NCPW photo workshops and in our photo classes as well.
-Ledra strives to create an environment where the beginner is free to mix with the advanced shooter.
+NCPW strives to create an environment where the beginner is free to mix with the advanced shooter.
 All questions and concerns are answered in a supportive and encouraging manner.
 There is never a 'dumb' question on NCPW's workshops.
 ANY person at ANY level with ANY brand of camera is welcome!!
 NCPW's ultimate goal is to make sure that every participant goes home with more photographic knowledge (and awesome images) than when they arrived to the workshop.

 Browse Workshops